Adam-Karzkowiak/ron-swanson-quotes-analysis/README.md

 ## General info
 Application for analyzing Ron Swanson quotes using the Stanford coreNLP library.\
-The project was created for a scientific purpose and allowed me to draw conclusions that should be obvious -\
+The project was created for a scientific purpose and allowed me to draw conclusions -\
 Ron Swanson: 1, The Stanford NLP Group: 0.\
 This genius cannot be analyzed.\
 Application in progress - TODO: spring and REST, simple frontend, deployment (heroku).\